decentraland/adr/docs/ADR-41-collection-items-approval-flow-enhancement.md

 - The collection smart contract won't suffer any changes.
 The committee members will use the `rescueItem` method to put the content hash of each item.
 For the time being the rescue method is only used to [revert an item to a previous version](https://github.com/decentraland/adr/blob/main/docs/ADR-32-wearable-committee-reverts.md)

-- The committee contract will support calls in batch by the committee members:
+- The committee members will do:

-  - The committee members will send a transaction using the methods `setApproved` & `rescuesItem`.
-These two actions will simulate an `approve(hash)`.
+  1. The committee members will send a transaction using the methods `rescuesItem`.
+To set the item's content hash.

-- Committee contract can aprove and rescue.
-Sends hash of what they saw, _`approve(hash)`_

-  approves the collection and puts hashes to all items.
+  2. The committee members will upload the items to the catalyst.
+The items must have the some content hash submitted to the blockchain.
+  3. The committee member will send a transaction using the method `setApproved` to approve the collection after the items are uploaded to the catalyst.

+_These two transactions will simulate an `approve(hash)`._

 Check [here](https://github.com/decentraland/wearables-contracts/blob/master/Collections_V2_Actors.md) for further reference of smart contracts.

 - The catalyst will accept entities where its collection and content hashes are approved.
-No matter who is submitting the entity.
-Changes will be needed [here](https://github.com/decentraland/catalyst/blob/3098701a42f0656dc595e653694abf4f7f418bee/content/src/service/access/AccessCheckerForWearables.ts#L119)
+The entity must be submited by a collection authorized address or by a committee member.
+Changes will be needed [here](https://github.com/decentraland/catalyst/blob/3098701a42f0656dc595e653694abf4f7f418bee/content/src/service/access/AccessCheckerForWearables.ts#L119).

+- The catalyst will need to hash all the entries of the entitiy except from the timestamp (`entitiyHashWithoutTimestamp`).
+This way, when the user deploys the entity to the catalyst, the catalyst will check if the item's content hash in the blockchain is equal to the `entitiyHashWithoutTimestamp` in the same timestamp/block where the deployment occurs.

 ### Create a Decentraland collection